 Customer experience is also packaging.
 Luxury brands pay extreme attention to how products are packed.
-Distinguishing packaging will go a long way towards enhancing your products desirability among elite customers.
+Distinguishing packaging will go a long way towards enhancing your product's desirability among elite customers.
 Make an effort to design packaging that your clients will be able to show off as they leave your store.
 This also applies to online stores.

 Have your own philosophy, history, and standards.

 Most of the premium brands have a rich pedigree and unusual history, which is an inseparable element, a kind of mystical sheath around their name.
-Fans of these brands buy their products precisely because of the prestige, not quality or appearance.
+Fans of these brands buy their products precisely because of their prestige, not quality or appearance.
 If you are not Coco Chanel, and you do not have a rich and unusual story, do not make it up, of course.
 However, highlight your philosophy and promote it to your target group.

 Luxury brands always speak broadly about their unique design philosophies or amazing, newly discovered technologies they use.
 They always have this “something” that makes them outstanding.
 Do you know what I’m talking about?

 This must be something that will make your brand stand out, something that no one else does.
 Remember to always stick to it.
-It can be imported flour and eggs from only specific hen breed to create cakes.
+It can be imported flour and eggs from only a specific hen breed to create cakes.
 Emphasize it and make it stand out for your brand.
 People who love luxury brands look for such unusual elements that make them unusual.
 Immerse customers in your distinct brand philosophy and ethos.

 Use the power of Public Relations

 Advertising should not only cause the desire for a specific product but also strengthen and increase its value.
-All the media messages must be emotional and sensual to create a that unique, magical reality associated with a premium brand.
+All the media messages must be emotional and sensual to create a unique, magical reality associated with a premium brand.
 Let your marketing materials also emphasize the exclusive nature of your brand.
-Starting from high-quality business cards, for a well-runned social media profiles, perfect photos in your online store, to proper video ads.
+Starting from high-quality business cards, for well-runned social media profiles, perfect photos in your online store, to proper video ads.

 Design a coherent visual identity

-Visual identity should not only be distinctive but also consistent with the values you refer to.
+The visual identity should not only be distinctive but also consistent with the values you refer to.
 When it comes to premium brands visual elements should be expressed in every product itself as well.
 It’s not just about using the logo as the central element (many people don’t like it).
 Try to think about creating one characteristic element that will be associated only with your brand - such as the red soles of Louboutin heels.

 Your price is important but…

 There is a good reason why I put the price factor at the very end of this article.
-For many people, the high price is one thing that makes the difference between luxurious and standard brand.
+For many people, the high price is one thing that makes the difference between luxurious and standard brands.
 Of course, it’s true and nothing strange - the goal of the premium brand is to reach an exclusive client, and if the price is low, the brand ceases to be luxurious.
 Customers subconsciously tend to determine a luxury product only when its price is high enough.

 You shouldn’t make the potential customer be surprised by the low price.
-However, that’s tricky - it doesn’t mean that you have to falsely overstate your prices, especially if quality doesn’t follow it.
+However, that’s tricky - it doesn’t mean that you have to falsely overstate your prices, especially if the quality doesn’t follow it.
 If you want to create an exclusive brand, you’re probably committed to the philosophy and the quality of your products, right?
 Show customers that the product is worth their money.
 Take advantage of the 6 previous tips and the price will clear up by itself.
 That’s why I put it at the end of this list.

 Speaking of the price, there is one other thing that distinguishes the premium brands among others.
 Sales.
 They are totally different in the premium segment.
-Drastically low prices are replaced by small gifts, coupons or extras.
+Drastically low prices are replaced by small gifts, coupons, or extras.
 There are no big discounts on ends of line stock.
 Instead of that, give your client something extra to make him feel even more exclusive and awarded.
 Maybe some VIP invitation, free trial tests or some taste of new products would work for your niche?